Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Bounding the minimum fidelity between the outputs of a protocol

 for orthogonal $\sigma_1$ and $\sigma_2$ (since otherwise we would have both the numerator and the denominator equal to zero).

 We now define the quantity

 where $\{\mathcal{D}:F(\sigma_1,\sigma_2)\geq f\}$ is the set of all pairs of density matrices with a fidelity $\geq f$. $F_{R,\mathrm{min}}(f)$ gives the maximum amount that the output fidelity of a protocol can be reduced by with a single channel use (the minimum factor that it can be multiplied by), so long as the fidelity before that channel use was $\geq f$.
+In the case in which $f=0$, this becomes the fidelity divergence from Ref.~\cite{chiribella_quantum_2019}, and is also equivalent to the amortised channel divergence from Ref.~\cite{wilde_amortized_2020} (by choosing the generalised divergence to be the sandwiched R\'{e}nyi entropy with $\alpha=\frac{1}{2}$, in Eq.~(52), and exponentiating).
+In both cases, the optimisation has no input fidelity constraint, so these quantities define the asymptotics of the output fidelity.
+For more information on the differences between $F_{R,\mathrm{min}}(f)$ and quantities used in previous works, see Appendix~\ref{appendix differences}.

 If $F_{R,\mathrm{min}}(f)<F_{\mathrm{con}}$, this does not necessarily mean adaptivity is required for the optimal protocol. $F_{R,\mathrm{min}}(f)$ may not be achievable by any protocol.
 For instance, the channels could output mixed states, but the inputs giving $F_{R,\mathrm{min}}(f)$ could be pure.
 Alternatively, a protocol may be non-adaptive but have entanglement between the probe states (as for the GHZ probe).
 This is still non-adaptive, despite the shared input state, because the output of one channel use never affects the input to another.
 In fact, for unitary channel discrimination, it is known that a non-adaptive strategy with entanglement between the probe states can be used instead of an adaptive strategy in order to achieve optimal discrimination~\cite{dariano_using_2001}.